redstrate/Auracite/README.md

 ### Desktop

 To run the desktop client, simply run `cargo run`.
-You must have Qt6 development packages installed beforehand.
+You need the Qt6 development packages installed beforehand.

 ### Flatpak